McKee unveils $13.7 billion budget for upcoming fiscal year

 The governor is then proposing an increase in formula funding for districts with students in poverty, students experiencing homelessness, multilingual learners and special education students.

-The changes would result in a $1.5 million cut in state aid to the Providence public schools, which has lost a net of 3,000 students since before the pandemic.
+The changes — in concert with funding for multilingual learners and high-cost special education — would result in about $2.8 million more for Providence, which had a net loss of 3,000 students since before the pandemic.

-Other districts would get an increase under the proposal, including Woonsocket ($8 million), Warwick ($3 million) and Barrington ($1.7 million.)
+Other districts getting an increase under the proposal included Barrington ($1.9 million), Cumberland ($1.9 million) and Cranston ($1.8 million).

 Revamping the funding formula has been named as a top priority of the R.I.
 Senate this legislative session, as Senate Majority Leader Ryan Pearson has examined its effectiveness for several years.

-Note: Editor’s note: The Department of Administration corrected the total amount of proposed state aid to public school districts after publication of this report, adding funding for high-cost special education and multilingual learners.